-The Cambridge, U.K. choral group makes its Library of Congress debut with a program featuring Irving Fine's "The Hour-Glass," "Three Choruses from Alice in Wonderland" (Set 1) and "A Short Alleluia," as well as works by Bernstein, Monteverdi, Britten/Harrison and Schoenberg.
+The United Kingdom-based choral group makes its Library of Congress debut with a program featuring Irving Fine's "The Hour-Glass," "Three Choruses from Alice in Wonderland" (Set 1) and "A Short Alleluia," as well as works by Bernstein, Monteverdi, Britten/Harrison and Schoenberg.
 Presented with Songs of America, the concert is part of the Irving Fine Centennial Festival.
 At the Jefferson Building, Coolidge Auditorium.

-In honor of teacher and violinist Roman Totenberg, his former student, Wang, and artists Vogler and Siirala perform chamber works by Beethoven, Harbison and Tchaikovsky.
+In honor of teacher and violinist Roman Totenberg, his former student, violinist Mira Wang performs chamber works by Beethoven, Harbison and Tchaikovsky with cellist Jan Vogler and pianist Antti Siirala.
 At the Jefferson Building, Coolidge Auditorium.

-St. Lawrence String Quartet Project performs the Library's annual Antonio Stradivari Anniversary concert with a program featuring Schulhoff's Five Pieces for Strign Quartet, Beethoven's String Quartet and Mozart's G-minor string quartet, which they will perform with violist Hsin-Yun Huang.
+The chamber group performs the Library's annual Antonio Stradivari Anniversary concert with a program featuring Schulhoff's Five Pieces for String Quartet, Beethoven's String Quartet and Mozart's G-minor string quartet with violist Hsin-Yun Huang.
 At the Jefferson Building, Whittall Pavilion.

-A 75-item display held in celebration of the 800th anniversary of the 1215 Lincoln Cathedral Magna Carta highlights its creation, reinterpretation and emergence as a document of constitutional law in the United States.
+A 75-item display held in celebration of the 800th anniversary of the Lincoln Cathedral Magna Carta, one of four copies that date to 1215, highlights its creation, reinterpretation and emergence as a document of constitutional law in Britain.
 At the Jefferson Building.